Powerful Tools for Self-Leadership

 What area would you like to enhance your self-leadership and develop optimal performance states?
 Would you like to be “in the zone” when you write, speak, lead, negotiate, coach, or in some other area important to you?
 Do you feel like you know a particular area well but have trouble performing within it to your highest potential?
 You have a choice of selecting one area to work on, like leading a team, writing, speaking, climbing or selecting several areas.

-This course is a four-day, residential program of lectures, demonstrations, discussions, and experiential exercises.
+This course is a three or four day program of lectures, demonstrations, discussions, and experiential exercises.
 Although the training is for professionals interested in enhancing their self-leadership skills, it is also for those who want to be certified as meta-coaches.
 It serves as Module II of the Meta-Coaching certification in Neuro-Semantics, a discipline whose primary focus is to actualize excellence in individuals, companies and communities.